When was the last time you were binge eating?

 Something as simple as growing your own vegetables is therapeutic.
 Just getting your hands in the dirt, trying to plant the vegetables could give you an immense sense of joy.

+NLP training teaches you how to listen to signals of your body and deal with them.
 So, the next time you reach out for something to eat, know that it’s about more than fulfilling your hunger.
 What you eat reflects who you are and vice versa.
 It is possible that with a quality, balanced, wholesome nutritional plan, your body will gain the ability to manage diabetes, fatty liver, thyroid conditions, hormonal imbalances, cancers, depression, auto-immune diseases.
 It may or may not take away the disease, but it will surely help steer you in the right direction.
 After all, good food has always been used as medicine and most of the best medicines can be found in food.